 Caring for children with great needs can be costly.
-On a per child basis, to care for these medically fragile children costs approximately $282 per child, per day, or $1,410 per day of operations.
-Nazareth Home’s 2017 operating budget is $514,779.
-Only a small portion of this expenses is covered by a stipend received from the state.
+Only a portion of these expenses are covered by a stipend received from the state.
 Approximately 22% is funded through an endowment held at the Legacy Foundation – The Olga C. & William H. Brinkman Fund.
 A generous philanthropist established this fund in 2003 to provide ongoing support for Nazareth Home.
 The remainder of the budget is funded through private contributions – from grants, the annual Nazareth Home gala, and outright giving.

 Nazareth Home is a department of Ancilla Systems Incorporated, which is a support ministry of the Poor Handmaids.
 Ancilla provides administrative services, facilities management, human resources, IT, finance, and development for Nazareth Home.
 Since these services are donated, much more of a donor’s dollar is able to go directly to the care of the children.

 Nazareth Home has a full-time director and qualified and devoted staff.
 Volunteers give hundreds of hours of their time each year to care for the children.
-In 2017 alone, 33 volunteers spent 2,107 hours at Nazareth Home, cuddling and soothing infants, playing with toddlers, and providing unconditional love to our children.
+In 2018 alone, over 35 volunteer spent quality time at Nazareth Home, cuddling and soothing infants, playing with toddlers, and providing unconditional love to our children.
 Many of our children also benefit from the services of physical, occupational, developmental and speech therapists.